ibruteforce94/raspibolt/guide/bonus/bitcoin/btcpayserver.md

 ### Autostart NBXplorer on boot

-First, we go back to user "admin":
+* First, we go back to user "admin"

   ```sh
   $ exit
   ```

-Then, we use systemd to execute NBXplorer on boot:
+Then, we use systemd to execute NBXplorer on boot

 * Create the configuration file in the Nano text editor and copy the following paragraph.
   Save and exit.